 Performance is very solid, though, able to take on trains and offices full of mobile phones without wireless integrity falling apart.
 The Bose sound is perfect for this kind of earphone too – the kind of powerful, punchy bass that might get you running that bit faster.
 These earphones are dynamic and make music sound lively.
 They’re fun all-rounders and well worth investigating, especially at this price.

 Read the full review: Bose SoundSport Wireless

 The Sennheiser Momentum Free in-ears take all that's great about the Sennheiser M2 In-Ears and place it in a wireless package.
 They're an unfussy design with six hours of battery life and come with an in-line remote and mic.
 When they’re not pumping music into your ears, you can connect the earpieces to each other via integrated magnets.

 They have the same powerful and dynamic sound you hear in the wired version of these Sennheiser headphones.
 You also get an impressive sense of clarity and detail for the money with the Momentum Frees carving out bass, mids and highs with expert precision.

 Now that the third-generation Sennheiser Momentum Wirelesses (in number two spot) have arrived, their predecessors (which launched back in 2015 and won a What Hi-Fi?
 Award in the same year) can be picked up for a heavy discount.

 They've since lost their crown to Sony newcomers (in number one spot), but actually these Sennheisers are now more appealing than ever thanks to their reduced price.
-Now just £160 (they were £380 when they first arrived on the scene), these are absolute bargains.
+Now heavily discounted (they were £380 when they first arrived on the scene), these are absolute bargains.

 Read the full review: Sennheiser Momentum 2.0 Wireless